rehan-raees/smart-file-organizer/README.md

 ## Project Workflow

-1. Read all items from folder
+1. Read all items from the selected folder
-2. Ignore folders
+2. Ignore folders and process only files
-3. Identify file extension
+3. Identify the file extension
-4. Match extension to destination folder
+4. Match the extension to a destination folder
-5. Move file
+5. Create folders if they do not exist
+6. Handle duplicate file names automatically
+7. Move files to their destination folders
-6. Display summary
+8. Display a summary of files sorted